scrum2b-admin/spree_product_collections/README.md

 ====================

-**Spree Product Category** is an extension of SpreeCommerce (www.spreecommerce.com), support to create collections and categories of products.
+**Spree Product Collections** is an extension of SpreeCommerce (www.spreecommerce.com), support to create collections and categories of products.
 The extension is developed by ScrumTobe Team.

 ***Contacts:***